albar965/littlenavmap-manual/en/INTRO.md

 ### Installing over a previous Release

 I recommend to delete all installed files of a previous _Little Navmap _ version before installing a new version.
-All files from the previous ZIP can be deleted since settings are stored in separate directories.
-Do not merge the installation directories.
+All files from the previous ZIP can be deleted since settings are stored in separate directories \(except [custom map themes](APPENDIX.md#creating-or-adding-map-themes)\).
+In any case do not merge the installation directories.

 See [Files](APPENDIX.md#files) for more information about configuration and database files.
 Do not delete these.